top of page

 JARRETTE FELLOWS, JR.

-JoneStranger is a self-styled vigilante, ex-US Army intelligence officer (full bird colonel) fed-up with runaway crime, failure of law enforcement to curtail crime in fictional city of Metrobia, like gang turf wars over illicit drug trade, police, political corruption.
+JoneStranger is a self-styled vigilante, ex-US Army intelligence officer (retired full bird colonel) fed-up with runaway crime, failure of law enforcement to curtail crime like gang turf wars, illicit drug trade, sex trafficking, and police, and political corruption in fictional city of Metrobia.

 JS’ alter ego Rushia (RUS-sha) Gerard makes himself a committee-of-one to make an impact on the madness, initially to bring to justice the young urban thugs (JS calls Yutties) to justice, whom law enforcement has had little success (purposely) in interdicting.